\\\ Dog Walks

 Assistance dogs are always welcome accompanied with their owner.

-- Take a lead, both long and short with you and a muzzle to use can be useful when walking on more popular beach areas.
+- Take two dog leads lead, both long and short with you, and a muzzle to use can be useful when walking on more popular beach areas.

 - Check the RNLI local pages for beach and tide safety.